etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-junit-testcases.md

 ####  hasItems

-Used to match the items of a JSONArray.
+Used to match the items of a `JSONArray`.
 This matcher can be used with two different kind of arguments.

-If an array of objects is passed, then it matches when the examined JSONArray contains all the received objects.
+If an array of objects is passed, then it matches when the examined `JSONArray` contains all the received objects.
 The order of the objects is not taken into account.

 ```java